 Will Kosovo finally get an invitation to participate at Eurovision?
 We could know later this year.
 After years of theories, rising hopes and at least one instance of overconfidence, Kosovo broadcaster RTK reports that they have been in discussions with the European Broadcasting Union.

 Early reports suggested that Kosovo’s membership would be decided by a vote held by the EBU’s General Assembly.
-However, a fansite contacted the EBU and asked for clarification on the proposed vote.
+However, ESCXTRA contacted the EBU and asked for clarification on the proposed vote.
 The EBU responded:

 “RTK currently does not meet the criteria for full EBU membership but it was agreed at the EBU General Assembly in Tirana (June 29) that constructive discussions will continue between the EBU and RTK about future possibilities for closer co-operation.”

 RTK is currently not eligible for full EBU membership as Kosovo is not a member of the International Telecommunications Union.

 Kosovo declared its independence from Serbia in 2008.
 However, its status is still disputed internationally and in diplomatic practice.
 Extreme tensions — political and territorial — exist between the Serbian government and the Albanian leadership of the Assembly of Kosovo.
 One manifestation of these tensions was the Kosovo War, which lasted from the end of 1998 until the middle of 1999.